USA tops Spain in pre-World Cup exhibition, 90-81

 Spain: Before getting to the World Cup, Spain has exhibitions left against the Dominican Republic, Argentina and Russia. … Much like the U.S., which needed 52 players to get through World Cup qualifying, the Spaniards also changed lineups often to get through those six two-game windows just to qualify for China.
 Spain used 29 players in those 12 games.

 USA: Mason Plumlee started at center to open the game, Myles Turner started at center to open the second half. … Houston’s P.J.
 Tucker (left ankle) withdrew from consideration for the World Cup roster on Friday, a decision announced a few hours before the game.
-That trimmed the U.S. roster to 14 in line for 12 spots on the World Cup squad. … Boston’s Marcus Smart (left calf) did not play, though is expected to take part in the exhibitions in Australia that start on Thursday.
+That trimmed the U.S. roster to 14 in line for 12 spots on the World Cup squad, and all 14 are going to Australia before final cuts get made. … Boston’s Marcus Smart (left calf) did not play, though is expected to take part in the exhibitions in Australia that start on Thursday.

 DOWN UNDER